z-jingqi/potato/DEPLOYMENT.md

 pnpm pages:build:charts
 ```

-This creates the `.vercel/output/static` directory with the Cloudflare-compatible build.
+This creates the `.next` directory with the Next.js build output.

 ### Step 3: Deploy to Cloudflare Pages